 In theory, independent medical exams should provide an “objective” assessment of your injury or condition.
 The goal is to:

-Whether you IME is actually objective will be dependent on how the doctor is chosen, and how that doctor is aligned with the defendant or requesting carrier.
-As an experienced personal injury lawyer in Trenton, NJ can tell you, many of these exams are performed by doctors who are essentially on the insurance company’s payroll and who rarely, if ever, provide a neutral and objective opinion.
+Whether your IME is actually objective will be dependent on how the doctor is chosen, and how that doctor is aligned with the defendant or requesting carrier.
+As an experienced auto accident lawyer in Trenton, NJ can tell you, many of these exams are performed by doctors who are essentially on the insurance company’s payroll and who rarely, if ever, provide a neutral and objective opinion.

 The rules governing IME’s vary from state-to-state.
-In general when an insurance company requests an IME, they will also choose the doctor.
-This has caused significant controversy because these doctors are being paid by the insurance company; therefore, there is a risk of subjective opinions and biases.
+In general, when an insurance company requests an IME, they will also choose the doctor.
+Our Trenton, NJ auto accident lawyers have seen this cause significant controversy because these doctors are being paid by the insurance company.
+Therefore, there is a risk of subjective opinions and biases.
 Furthermore, it would be in the doctor’s benefit to reduce the insurers costs by minimizing the extent of your injury or illness, as well as, the need for treatment.
 Depending on the state you are in, you may be able to request a second IME if the first gives an opinion in conflict with your own treating doctor and with which you do not agree.
-However, you generally do not have a right to refuse the examination, as it is generally a condition of your right to have the insurance company pay for your medical treatment or of the right to prosecuteyour legal claim.
+However, you generally do not have a right to refuse the examination, as it is generally a condition of your right to have the insurance company pay for your medical treatment or of the right to prosecute your legal claim.

-Before you undergo an independent medical exam, there are a few things you should consider carefully:
+Before you undergo an independent medical exam, there are a few things our Trenton, NJ auto accident lawyers want you to consider carefully:

-Regardless of what your situation circumstances might be, if you have been asked to partake in an independent medical examination, you should call the lawyers at Davis & Brusca, LLC to help insure your rights are proteced.
+Regardless of what your situation circumstances might be, if you have been asked to partake in an independent medical examination, you should call the lawyers at Davis & Brusca, LLC to help ensure your rights are protected.
 Davis & Brusca are proud to be the auto accident lawyer Trenton, NJ relies on.
-We can help.
+Call us today so that we can help.